 - Battery operated votive candles

 - Linen napkins

 - Farmhouse table

-I love the way our table came together, a little rustic and a little fancy.
-I hope you found these tips helpful and are left feeling inspired.
-I’d love to hear about how you decorate for Thanksgiving!
+I love the way our table came together – a little rustic and a little fancy.
+I hope you found these tips helpful and are left feeling inspired to create your own beautiful tablescape!
 Whatever your preference – fancy or casual, traditional or modern – I hope your table and your Thanksgiving turn out beautiful this year!